Great Wall of Lights: China’s sea power on Darwin’s doorstep

 Under a United Nations maritime treaty, to which China is a signatory, large ships are required to continuously use what’s known as an automated identification system, or AIS, to avoid collisions.
 Switching it off, except in cases of an imminent threat, for example hiding from pirates, is a major breach that should lead to sanctions for a vessel and its owner under the law of the nation to which it is flagged.

-But China until now appears to have done little to reign in its distant water fleet.
+But China until now appears to have done little to rein in its distant water fleet.

 The Chinese fleet is able to fish for sometimes years at a time because they can offload their catch at sea into a network of giant refrigerated vessels, or reefers, capable of hauling more than 15,000 cubic meters of fish — enough to fill six Olympic-sized pools — to port.
 Giant tankers provide cheap fuel heavily subsidized by the Chinese government, adding to the environmental burden.